DIY Concrete Side Tables

 How To Make A Concrete Side Table:

 Begin by cutting the edges for the form.
-We made two tables at once, so we cut three 17″ long strips, that were 1 1/2″ thick.
-We made our two forms together so the long edge pieces were just over 60″ to accommodate two 24″ sections, plus the thickness of the form edge.
+We made two tables at once, so we cut three 17" long strips, that were 1 ½" thick.
+We made our two forms together so the long sides edge pieces were just over 60" to accommodate two 24" sections, plus the thickness of the form edge.

 Next lay out the first long side of the mould and drill guide holes through the form edge and right through the bottom so that you can screw it together from the back side with #6 wood screws.

-Use a square clamped into place to make sure your corners are perfectly square for your mould.
+Use a square clamped into place to make sure your corners are perfectly square for your concrete mold.
 Pre-drill and screw into place the rest of the form edges.

-Now to finish the moulds, caulk the inside seams with the silicone caulking, and smooth out the edges.
-Since whatever you leave on the inside of the concrete form will transfer into the finished concrete top impression, take some care to make sure it’s as smooth as possible on the seams.
+Now to finish the moulds, caulk the inside seams with the silicone caulking, applying a silicone bead around the edge, and then smooth out the edges.
+Since whatever you leave on the inside of the concrete form will transfer into the finished concrete top impression, take some care to make sure it's as smooth as possible on the seams.
 The silicone caulking will need at least three hours to set.

 Fill your moulds with the wet concrete mixture.
-Use a rubber mallet to gently tap the sides to help get rid of air bubbles in the concrete mixture.
+Use a trowel to smooth out the top.
+Use a rubber mallet to gently give the sides of the form a good tap, to help get rid of air bubbles in the concrete mixture.

-Another trick (Shaun knows all the tricks) is to use a palm sander along the edges just for the vibrations to also help get rid of the air bubbles.
+The next step, another trick (Shaun knows all the tricks) is to use a palm sander or orbital sander along the edges of the top of the form, just for the vibrations to also help get rid of the air bubbles in the cement mixture.
 Be sure to smooth the top and get it as level as possible.

-Let the concrete set for 3 – 5 days.
+Let the concrete tabletop set for 3 - 5 days.

 Remove the form edges by removing the screws and gently prying it off the melamine.
 Take care not to force it, since it could crack or break still at this point.
-Use a wet diamond sanding pad along the edge to smooth it.
+Use a wet diamond sanding pad along the edge to smooth it a little bit around the rough edges, if needed.

 For the legs, wipe them down with varsol to remove any grease.
-Spray paint them with several coats in matte black.
+Spray paint the table base with several coats in matte black.

-To apply them to the table, first mark out the screw holes on the bottom of the concrete table top.
+To attach the legs to the top piece, first mark out the screw holes on the bottom of the concrete table top.
 We only used the holes furthest from the edge to lessen the chance of cracking the concrete.

 Drill holes for the lead anchors into the concrete, taking care since it’s still fragile at this point.
 We were a little worried as we drilled the holes into the concrete.
 Ours wasn’t quite set enough, probably because of colder night temperatures when we made it.
 If you let is set the whole 3-5 days though it should be fine.
 Of course do this part carefully though, you don’t want all your hard work to be wasted by cracking anything here.